Codd's Rule for Relational DBMS

 This rule states that for a system to qualify as an RDBMS, it must be able to manage database entirely through the relational capabilities.

-All information(including metadeta) is to be represented as stored data in cells of tables.
+All information(including metadata) is to be represented as stored data in cells of tables.
 The rows and columns have to be strictly unordered.

-Database dictionary(catalog) must have description of Database.
-Catalog to be governed by same rule as rest of the database.
-The same query language to be used on catalog as on application database.
+Database dictionary(catalog) is the structure description of the complete Database and it must be stored online.
+The Catalog must be governed by same rules as rest of the database.
+The same query language should be used on catalog as used to query database.

-All view that are theoretically updatable should be updatable by the system.
+All the view that are theoretically updatable should be updatable by the system as well.

 There must be Insert, Delete, Update operations at each level of relations.
 Set operation like Union, Intersection and minus should also be supported.

 The physical storage of data should not matter to the system.
-If say, some file supporting table were renamed or moved from one disk to another, it should not effect the application.
+If say, some file supporting table is renamed or moved from one disk to another, it should not effect the application.

 If there is change in the logical structure(table structures) of the database the user view of data should not change.
 Say, if a table is split into two tables, a new view should give result as the join of the two tables.
 This rule is most difficult to satisfy.

-The database should be able to conforce its own integrity rather than using other programs.
-Key and Check constraints, trigger etc should be stored in Data Dictionary.
+The database should be able to enforce its own integrity rather than using other programs.
+Key and Check constraints, trigger etc, should be stored in Data Dictionary.
 This also make RDBMS independent of front-end.

 A database should work properly regardless of its distribution across a network.
-This lays foundation of distributed database.
+Even if a database is geographically distributed, with data stored in pieces, the end user should get an impression that it is stored at the same place.
+This lays the foundation of distributed database.

-If low level access is allowed to a system it should not be able to subvert or bypass integrity rule to change data.
+If low level access is allowed to a system it should not be able to subvert or bypass integrity rules to change the data.
 This can be achieved by some sort of looking or encryption.